carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Introduction
 ============

-This document attempts to describe a few coding standards that are being used in the LLVM source tree.
+This document describes coding standards that are used in the LLVM project.
 Although no coding standards should be regarded as absolute requirements to be followed in all instances, coding standards are particularly important for large-scale code bases that follow a library-based design (like LLVM).